Ravio Breakfast Club: Paris

 When selecting a compensation management platform, look for the following key features:

-Other valuable features to look for include HRIS integration, intuitive design, fast implementation, and global data coverage.
+Other valuable features to look for include HRIS integration, intuitive design, fast implementation, and global data coverage, and compensation review workflows (though many HRIS systems already offer this, which can be easier).

 Most HRIS platforms provide only basic compensation features.
 This may suit very small companies, but growing teams that need to make fair, consistent, competitive compensation decisions usually face limitations.
 To close these gaps, platforms like Ravio provide real-time market data pulled directly from HRIS systems, dedicated compensation expertise, benefits benchmarking, pay equity analysis, and intuitive workflows designed specifically for compensation management – rather than as an add-on.